KomunikacjaTechnicznaVistula/joanna-chodak/docs/How-to-brew-a-coffee-in-Aeropress/cleaning.md

 ---
 layout: default
 title: Cleaning
-Parent: How to brew a coffee in AeroPress
+parent: How to brew a coffee in AeroPress
 nav_order: 4
 ---